 Biology is a diverse discipline with graduates in fields such as biotechnology, cell biology, conservation, ecology, physiology, environmental sciences, and health-related sciences.

 - an understanding of basic biological principles and their importance in society;

 - majors and minors that prepare you for work with an undergraduate degree;

 - pre-professional coursework if you are preparing to enter medicine, dentistry, veterinary medicine, and other professional fields;

 - broad and deep research experience needed to succeed in a graduate program.

-Students in all degree programs benefit from extensive laboratory experience that provides hands-on use of modern laboratory and field equipment.
+Students in all degree programs benefit from extensive laboratory work, gaining hands-on experience with modern laboratory and field equipment.
 Through an affiliation with the Gulf Coast Research Laboratory at Ocean Springs, Mississippi, the department offers a variety of courses in marine biology.
-Furthermore, abundant opportunities allow specialized learning through undergraduate research, internships, cooperative education, and practicums.
-Student organizations for both degree programs provide opportunities for recreational, service, and career-oriented activities in which students and faculty interact informally.

 Biology majors and graduate students capitalize on these resources for career opportunities after graduation and to support research during their academic programs.